-But, before discussing that you must know that hidden description is the outcome of cultures that highly supports the idea of hiding feelings of sadness and inadequacy.
-And displaying emotional trauma is often frowned upon and a sort of cultural taboo.
+But, before discussing concealed depression habits you must know that hidden description is the outcome of cultures that highly supports the idea of hiding feelings of sadness and inadequacy.
+In such cultures displaying emotional trauma is often frowned upon and considered a sort of cultural taboo.

 Here are 13 habits of people With concealed depression: